 Want to give the gift of handmade, but not so handy with a needle and thread?
-Here are 5 DIY gifts for green thumbs to make.
+Here are five DIY gifts for green thumbs to make.

-Here are five ideas for ethical gifting this silly seasons.
-And they are all easy to throw together if you’re all (green) thumbs.
-DIY gifts sometimes get a bad wrap (think icey-pole sculptures from kindergarten).
-But these are all 100% useful ethical gifts that everyone will be thrilled to receive.
+DIY gifts sometimes get a bad wrap (think icey-pole sculptures from kindergarten), but these are all 100% useful ethical gifts that everyone will be thrilled to receive.

 This really is the gift that keeps on giving.
 For decades.
 So, as the old saying goes, the best time to plant a tree was 10 years ago.
 The second best time is now!

 Who wouldn’t love a pumping pot of peppermint for their kitchen counter?

 Any herbs will do but peppermint, basil and thyme are popular contenders.
 Check out our article on the 4 herbal teas to grow at home.

 Bonus idea: try your hand at making our delicious recipe for herb infused honey.

 Does your garden produce tomato chutney, berry jam or golden honey?
 Well, I’m pretty sure most people would be happy to receive a jar of any one of these .